-Task Result: Your machine is installed on the top plate and frame, and is securely held by the clamps.
+7 Task Result: Your machine is installed on the top plate and frame, and is securely held by the clamps.

-Congratulations on completing Part Two of the Cutie Breeze assembly.
+You have completed Part Two of the Cutie Breeze assembly.

 If you are using a SureStitch accessory, then install the upper encoder onto the top plate.
-See "Upper Encoder Installation" on page 64.
+See "Upper Encoder Installation" on page 66.

-If you are not using a wheeled quilting machine, then continue to Part Three of these instructions.
+If you are using a wheel-less sewing machine on the top plate, then continue to Part Three of these instructions.